-Grammar is always tough and all the different conjugations with lots of irregularities don’t make it any more easy in Japanese.
-But I just discovered an amazing app by The Japan Times, the guys who also published the infamous Genki textbooks and the essential Dictionaries of basic Japanese Grammar.
-By the way I really need to pick up the other two dictionaries so a post about the whole lot will probably follow within the next couple of weeks.
+Grammar is always tough and all the different conjugations with lots of irregularities don’t make it any easier in Japanese.
+But I just discovered an amazing app by The Japan Times, the guys who also published the infamous Genki textbooks and the essential Dictionaries of Basic Japanese Grammar.
+By the way, I really need to pick up the other two dictionaries so a post about the whole lot will probably follow within the next couple of weeks.

 Luckily it’s available for iOS and

-Regarding those other two Apps by the Genki team: Don’t bother – You’re much better of sticking to WaniKani.
+Regarding those other two Apps by the Genki team: Don’t bother – You’re much better off sticking to WaniKani.